- What is antisocial behaviour?

 What is antisocial behaviour?

-Do I have to be a council tenant to make a complaint?
+Do I have to be a council tenant to make a complaint, get advice or request mediation?

-No, any resident of the Falkirk Council area can contact us.
+No, any resident of the Falkirk Council area can access our services.

 Should I contact the police?